J-Uptegraph/CORI-Robot/README.md

 I once read a quote by Joanna Maciejewska that said...

-"I want AI to do my laundry and dishes so I can do my art and writing, not to do my art and writing so I can do my laundry and dishes,"
+_"I want AI to do my laundry and dishes so I can do my art and writing, not to do my art and writing so I can do my laundry and dishes,"_
--

 so I decided to built CORI for exactly that reason.

 _-Johnathan Uptegraph_